AltSchool/dynamic-rest/README.md

 # Settings

-DDREST is configurable, and all settings should be nested under a single block in your `settings.py` file.
+DREST is configurable, and all settings should be nested under a single block in your `settings.py` file.
 Here are our [defaults](dynamic_rest/conf.py):

 ```python